-3. AIHW will then check the frequency and cross-tabulation tables that have been sent in by jurisdictions.
+3. AIHW will then check the frequency tables that have been sent in by jurisdictions.
 This is to check that the totals held in the jurisdiction's data set match the totals generated by AIHW from the jurisdiction's data set.